React (The Pussycat Dolls song)

 "React" received praise for its uptempo production, drawing comparisons to the group's 2006 singles "Beep" and "Wait a Minute".
-An official music video was released on February 7, 2020, and features pyrotechnics and water, as well as a dance routine involving chairs, inspired by the 1983 movie Flashdance.
+An official music video was released on February 7, 2020, and features pyrotechnics and water, as well as a dance routine involving chairs, inspired by the 1983 film Flashdance.
 Critics called the release a successful return to music, further praising the video's synchronized choreography and backdrop of fire and water.
 Commercially, the song reached number two in Scotland, number nine in Hungary and Serbia, number ten in Israel, the top twenty on a number of international digital charts, as well as number 29 in the UK; becoming the group's eleventh top-forty single in the UK.
 Scherzinger noted that "React" could be followed by further new music from the group depending its success and their (then upcoming) concert tour.
 A remix of "React" produced by Cash Cash and an acoustic music video were also released in promotion of the song.
 Just over a year after the song's release, "React" was certified silver by the British Phonographic Industry (BPI), denoting 200,000 units shipped in the UK.
 In 2022, the group would cancel their tour due to COVID-19 and call time on their reunion citing contract disputes between Scherzinger and Antin.